MUYUTwilighter/saplanting/README.md

 If you can not spare enough time and effort to plant saplings in Minecraft or the players on server are too lazy too do so, this datapack will help you!

-When a sapling item drops on dirt(or something else that let saplings grow), it will automatically turn into sapling block for 2 seconds.
+When a sapling item drops on dirt(or something else that let saplings grow), it will automatically turn into sapling block in 2 seconds.
 The sapling-planting will not destroy the block that already take up the place(except air and blocks with tag"minecraft:replaceable").